Skip to Main Content

 The Range of Medical Malpractice Settlements in the United States

-The range of malpractice settlements depends mostly on the severity of the injury.
+The range of an average malpractice settlements depends mostly on the severity of the injury.
 Your recovery time could be a good indicator of the range you may expect.

 • 30 days: $0–$10,000